nwpuzhanglei/Adaptive-Importance-Learning-for-Improving-Lightweight-Image-Super-resolution-Network/README.md

 We use PIL for image convertion, for best PSNR performance and SSIM, please use Matlab

 ### Prepare Training dataset
   - We provide a simple hdf5 format training sample in data folder with 'data' and 'label' keys, the training data is generated with Matlab Bicubic Interplotation, please refer [Code for Data Generation](https://github.com/twtygqyy/pytorch-vdsr/tree/master/data) for creating training files.
+Then, put the generated .h5 file into './data/' folder and change the training data path in the training code accordingly.
 ### Run steps
  1. Train the teacher vdsr model (e.g., 64 feature maps per layer) with 'main_tea.py' in the traiditional learning way
  2. Pre-train the lightweight vdsr model (e.g., 13 feature maps per layer) with 'main_pre.py' in the traiditional learning way